jaylikesbunda/Anispin/README.md

 ## Features

-- Load an image onto a 3D plane.
 - Spin the image with adjustable speed and direction.
 - Export the spinning animation as a GIF.
 - Select export duration and resolution (square options or current canvas size).